DevOpsKev/management-vpc/state/README.md

 With remote state, Terraform writes the state data to a remote data store, which can then be shared between all members of a team.
 But remote state gives you more than just easier version control and safer storage.
 It also allows you to delegate the outputs to other teams.
 This allows your infrastructure to be more easily broken down into components that multiple teams can access.

 # EXAMPLE ONLY!
 We suggest the use of Terraform Cloud for enterprise production grade state management.
 The following example is included as an example and an aid to learning.
-It may also be if use should you decide to manage state within your own infrastructure.
+It may also be of use should you decide to manage state within your own infrastructure.
 We recommend **NEVER** storing shared state in a Github repo.

 ## Example [S3](https://aws.amazon.com/s3/) Bucket (state storage) and [DynamoDB](https://aws.amazon.com/dynamodb/) (locking)